SysKitTeam/docs-point/point-collaborators/manage-access/manage-external-sharing.md

 # Manage External Sharing

-External Sharing is the **ability to share documents, folders, and sites** with people **outside of your organization**.
+External Sharing is the **ability to share documents, folders, and sites** with someone who is not part of your Teams or Sites usually or might not even be within your organization.

 This can be done through **sharing links or by adding external users** to Microsoft Teams & Groups or sites.

-**Sharing links** allows you to **send a link to a specific document or folder** to someone **outside of your organization**.
+**Sharing links** allow you to **send a link to a specific document or folder** to someone **outside of your organization**.
 This gives them access to view or edit the file.

 **External users** are people who are not part of your organization but who **are granted access to specific resources**, such as a site or a Microsoft Team.